Global Early Childhood

 Teaching and Learning Strategy

-Private study: students should expect to complete 150 hours of self-study in order to achieve the learning outcomes for this module.
-Self-study will take the form of essential (plus further and additional reading), conducting a blog and commenting on others' blogs, and designing and preparing intervention materials.
-In addition to attending classes and workshops, students should be spending approximately 15 hours each week during term-time reading the literature, writing blogs and responding to blogs and preparing intervention materials.
+Private study: students should expect to complete 144 hours of self-study in order to achieve the learning outcomes for this module.
+Self-study will take the form of essential (+ further and additional reading), conducting a literature review, blog and comment writing and designing and preparing intervention materials.
+In addition to attending classes and workshops, students should be spending approx 12 hours each week during term-time conducting a literature review, writing blogs and preparing intervention materials.

-Group study: students will need to complete 20 hours of group study and group work over the course of the module.
+Students will need to complete 20 hours of group study and group work over the course of the module.
 Group work will involve working in pairs and groups to design and practice key skills related to designing, implementing, evaluating and disseminating early childhood programmes.
-Students will need to commit 4 hours per fortnight over the course of the module to this group work.
+Students will need to commit approximately 4 hours per fortnight over the course of the module to this group work.

 - Literacy - Proficiency in reading and writing through a variety of media